Blockchain technology has introduced new methods of thinking about asset security and stores of value. Let’s look at a few instances of what we mean.

 Flow allows developers and others to create NFTs and deploy smart contracts on a highly scalable blockchain.

-Here, we will discuss what is Flow, its features, and its benefits.
+Here, we will discuss what Flow is, its features, and its benefits.

 What Is Flow Blockchain?

 Essentially, Dapper Labs developed a method to better scale the blockchain.
-The developers employed a vertical separation of labor on the network.
-This means that they split the work needed to verify and publish new blocks on the network.
+The developers employed a vertical separation of labour on the network.
+This means they split the work needed to verify and publish new blocks on the network.

-This in contrast to a horizontal separation of labor, which splits up different transactions.
+This contrasts with a horizontal separation of labour, which splits up different transactions.
 Sharding is the most popular method of achieving this.

-Dapper Labs developed Flow specifically for large crypto games and NFT collectibles.
+Dapper Labs developed Flow specifically for large crypto games and NFT collectables.
 NFT projects like NBA Topshot have already proven successful on Flow.
-Users can collect, sell, and trade collectible NBA moments.
+Users can collect, sell, and trade collectable NBA moments.
 They are similar to trading cards, but they are digital and unique.

 Dapper Labs identified four pillars of Flow, which differentiate it from other major blockchains.
-These are Multi-role architecture, Resource Orientated Programming, Developer ergonomics, and Consumer onboarding.
+Multi-role architecture, Resource Orientated Programming, Developer ergonomics, and Consumer onboarding.

-Ethereum allows the formulation of smart contracts and, accordingly, dApps (Decentralized Apps).
+Ethereum allows the formulation of smart contracts and dApps (Decentralised Apps).
 At the same time, Bitcoin is the most trustless blockchain for transactions.

-Hence, Ethereum and Bitcoin have their advantages with certain aspects of blockchain technology like holding a store-of-value (BTC) or for autonomous and decentralized app development.
+Hence, Ethereum and Bitcoin have advantages with certain aspects of blockchain technology, like holding a store-of-value (BTC) or for autonomous and decentralised app development.
 However, both blockchains suffer from scalability issues.